 When packaging goes to landfill, that land can't be used for housing or farming for thousands of years.
-As the packaging slowly breaks down it releases dangerous toxins into the soil, and gasses like methane and carbon dioxide into the air, contributing to global warming.
+As the packaging slowly breaks down it releases dangerous toxins into the soil, and gasses into the air, contributing to global warming.
 This also happens when packaging that could go to landfill is burned instead.
 Packaging that isn't biodegradable or recycled also often ends up in our oceans, sometimes forming giant islands of rubbish.
 In fact, more than 8 millions tonnes of plastic enter our oceans each year, and it's estimated that one in three sea turtles today has eaten plastic!

-These packets of crisps were buried in a garden in the 1970s, and dug up again in 2019.
+in a garden in the 1970s, and dug up again in 2019.
 Look how great their condition is after nearly 50 years underground!
 This gives us a good idea of just how long this plastic could take to break down in landfill.

 It's clear we need to cut down on wasteful packaging, especially packaging like a lot of the plastic that ends up in landfill.
-But why are we so reliant on plastic at all?
+But why do we use so much plastic at all?
 Have a go at thinking of some of the benefits of using plastic in packaging below:

 Why do we use plastic?

+•

+•

+٠

+•

+-

-Hint: plastic keeps food hygienic as it is air and water tight.
+Hint: plastic keeps food hygienic as it is a air and water tight.
 It is very cheap to make and buy.
-It is durable and hard to break and can stand different temperatures.
+It is durable and

+hard to break and can stand different temperatures.
 It is flexible, and can be made into almost any shape!

 However, although we see plastic everywhere today, this wasn't always the case.
-The first type of plastic wasn't invented until 1862, and was made from plants.
-This type of plastic is renewable, meaning it can be created using natural resources again and again, and so is more sustainable than most of today's plastics.
-However, although the potential for plastic began to be guessed at immediately, this early plant based plastic was weak and research continued, with the first synthetic plastic, Bakelite, introduced in 1907 - just over 100 years ago.
+The first type of plastic was invented in 1862 and made from plants, but the first synthetic (or manmade) plastic, Bakelite, wasn't introduced until 1907.
 We had to find ways to package our goods for hundreds of years before this!